 an acoustic warning shall be provided until the end of the intervention.

-5.1.6.2.2.2 In the case of two or more consecutive interventions within a rolling interval of 180 seconds and in the absence of a steering input by the driver during the intervention, an acoustic warning shall be provided by the system during the second and any further intervention within a rolling interval of 180 seconds.
+5.1.6.2.2.2.
+In the case of two or more consecutive interventions within a rolling interval of 180 seconds and in the absence of a steering input by the driver during the intervention, an acoustic warning shall be provided by the system during the second and any further intervention within a rolling interval of 180 seconds.
 Starting with the third intervention (and subsequent interventions) the acoustical signal shall continue for at least 10 seconds longer than the previous warning signal.

-.
+5.1.6.2.3.
+The steering control effort necessary to override the directional control provided by the system shall not exceed 50 N.

+5.1.6.2.4.
+The above requirements shall be tested according to the relevant vehicle test(s) specified in Annex 8 of this Regulation.

+Insert new paragraphs to read:

+5.4.1.2.
+Optical warning signals shall be visible, even by daylight and distinguishable from other alerts; the satisfactory condition of the signals shall be easily verifiable by the driver from the driver's seat; the failure of a component of the warning devices shall not entail any loss of the steering system's performance.

+5.4.1.3.
+Audible warning signals shall be by continuous or intermittent sound signal or by vocal information.
+Where vocal information is employed, the manufacturer shall ensure that the alert uses the language(s) of the market into which the vehicle is sold.

+Audible warning shall be easily recognized by the driver.

+Renumber existing para.
+5.4.1.2 as 5.4.1.4..

 Insert a new paragraph 5.6., to read:

 "5.6.
 Provisions for ACSF